Moral Pluralism: Beyond Harm

 Descriptive vs Normative Moral Pluralism

-There is a distinct, narrowly philosophical question: Are ‘different values [...] all reducible to one supervalue, or [... are] there really are several distinct values’ (Mason, 2018)?
-This is a question about normative moral pluralism.
+There is a distinct, narrowly philosophical question: Are ‘different values [...] all reducible to one supervalue, or [... are] there really are several distinct values’?[2]
+This is a question about normative (or ‘foundational’) moral pluralism.
+It is not our question.

 Given that humans’ ethical abilities are limited and may not reflect how things actually are, one might be a descriptive moral pluralism but a normative monist (or conversely).